Pardon of January 6 United States Capitol attack defendants: Pardoned people

 Norm Pattis, defense lawyer for the Proud Boys organizer Joe Biggs, called the pardons "wonderful" and expressed gratitude that Biggs would have his prison sentence cut short by 13 to 14 years.
 On June 6, 2025, Biggs, Nordean, Rehl, and Pezzola (who had had their sentences commuted) and Tarrio (who had been pardoned) sued the federal government.
 They sought $100 million in restitution for what they claimed had been, under the Biden administration, "egregious and systemic abuse of the legal system and the United States Constitution to punish and oppress political allies of President Trump."

 Jacob Chansley's immediate reaction to being pardoned was to post to X that he would buy guns.
-Stewart Rhodes told reporters that his actions on January 6 were justified and called for the prosecution of the Capitol police who testified against him at his trial and the Justice Department lawyers who were involved in his case.
-Enrique Tarrio and Stewart Rhodes asserted that they wanted Trump to seek revenge on their behalf.
-On January 22, Stewart Rhodes appeared on Capitol Hill and delivered a speech defending his actions.
+Stewart Rhodes told reporters that his actions on January 6 were justified and called for the prosecution of the Capitol police who testified against him at his trial and the Justice Department lawyers involved in his case.
+Tarrio and Rhodes said they wanted Trump to seek revenge on their behalf.
+On January 22, Rhodes appeared on Capitol Hill and delivered a speech defending his actions.

-Pamela Hemphill objected to the pardons, saying that "We were wrong that day.
+Pamela Hemphill objected to the pardons, saying: "We were wrong that day.
 We broke the law.
-There should be no pardons" and that accepting the pardon would "contribute to their gaslighting and false narrative" in an attempt to "rewrite history", and that the Justice Department was not weaponized against Trump supporters.
-Hemphill officially rejected her pardon in 2025 and has been speaking out against the disinformation surrounding the 2020 election and events of January 6th ever since.
+There should be no pardons", that accepting the pardon would "contribute to their gaslighting and false narrative" in an attempt to "rewrite history", and that the Justice Department was not weaponized against Trump supporters.
+Hemphill officially rejected her pardon in 2025 and has since been speaking out against the disinformation surrounding the 2020 election and events of January 6.

 Jason Riddle also objected to his pardon, telling ABC News in January: "I am guilty of the crimes I have committed and accept the consequences.
 It is thanks to those consequences I now have a happy and fruitful existence."
 He also expressed resentment toward Trump, stating: "I don't need to obsess over a narcissistic bully to feel better about myself.
 Trump can shove his pardon up his ass."
 To help him formally reject the pardon, the office of Senator Maggie Hassan contacted the federal pardon office.

-Rebecca Lavrenz, known on social media as the "J6 Praying Grandma", also declined her pardon, stating that she planned to appeal her case and get her criminal record cleared.
-Lavrenz was convicted of four misdemeanor charges and sentenced to a year of probation, including six months of house arrest, as well as being ordered to pay a $103,000 fine.
+Rebecca Lavrenz, known on social media as the "J6 Praying Grandma", also declined her pardon, saying she planned to appeal her case and get her criminal record cleared.
+Lavrenz was convicted of four misdemeanor charges and sentenced to a year of probation, including six months of house arrest, and fined $103,000.

+In December 2025, personal injury attorney Mark McCloskey submitted claims on behalf of about 400 former rioters, some who were seeking millions of dollars.
+"They can't get jobs, because soon as they apply for a job, they get Googled", McCloskey said.

+Tarrio repeated his position at a march on the Capitol on January 6, 2026, saying that the pardons were "not enough" and that the Justice Department should prosecute those who had prosecuted January 6 defendants.